2 euro commemorative coins

 €2 commemorative coins are special euro coins that have been minted and issued by member states of the eurozone since 2004 as legal tender in all eurozone member states.

 €2 coins are the only denomination intended for circulation that may be issued as commemorative coins.
 Only the national obverse sides of the commemorative coins differ; the common reverse sides do not.
 The coins typically commemorate the anniversaries of historical events or current events of special importance.

 Since 2012, the number of commemorative coins has been limited to two per country per year; previously only one was allowed.
 Issues of common commemoratives do not count towards the limit.
 The total number of commemorative coins placed in circulation per year is also limited.
 The commemorative coins must follow the design standards stipulated for regular €2 coins, with design limitations to guarantee uniformity.

-Up to the end of 2024, 548 variations of €2 commemorative coins have been issued.
+Up to the end of 2025, 584 variations of €2 commemorative coins have been issued (including three scheduled coins from Vatican City).
 Finland, Italy, Luxembourg, San Marino and the Vatican City are the only countries to have released at least one commemorative coin every year since 2004.

 Though they have become collectibles, €2 commemoratives are different from non-standard denomination commemorative euro coins, which are officially designated as "collector coins", not intended for circulation and usually made of precious metals.